 - examining behavioral approaches to prevent type 2 diabetes and to enhance diabetes self-management;

-- conducting clinical trials testing new prevention and treatment strategies for diabetes and its complications, such as a trial comparing different type 2 diabetes medications and trials testing ways to prevent type 1 diabetes in relatives of people with the disease; and
+- conducting clinical trials testing new prevention and treatment strategies for diabetes and its complications; and

-- uncovering the fundamental cellular and molecular pathways underlying development of diabetes and its complications to develop new approaches to prevention and management.
+- uncovering the fundamental cellular and molecular pathways underlying development of diabetes and its complications to develop new and more personalized approaches to prevention and management.